Rhapsodic (The Bargainer #1) by Laura Thalassa (2015)

 I started hearing about this book when I joined a Facebook fan group for Sarah J. Maas’ ACOTAR series (A Court of Thorns and Roses).
 After the second book in the trilogy was released we were all dying for more and dying from the wait for the final installment in Feyre’s trilogy.
 This book started surfacing in my cybersphere and I immediately put it on my TBR list but never quite got around to committing to it because I was half sure that it was probably going to turn out to be some sort of disappointing paranormal mush (because unfortunately that’s what most paranormal/fantasy romances are).

 HOWEVER it was offered for free as a Kindle download for a limited time and I went for it and holy snap I was so wrong.
-First of all I loathe reading books on my computer but I own a Nook so the only way to read this was on my computer and so even though my poor wilting eyes had to endure reading on a freaking computer *drum roll* I still LOVED it.
+First of all I loathe reading books on my computer but I don’t own a Kindle so the only way to read this was on my computer and so even though my poor wilting eyes had to endure reading on a freaking computer *drum roll* I still LOVED it.
 In fact I read this entire book in one day.
-Me, the lame loser who falls asleep at 10:30pm stayed up until 3am devouring it!
+Me, the lame loser who falls asleep at 10:30pm stayed up until 3am devouring it! (note: I’ve since acquired a Kindle. *praise hands*)

 The Bargainer series is a blend of paranormal and fantasy, which I discovered I really love.
 On earth there are supernatural beings (e.g. werewolves, witches, sirens, etc.) living amongst humans, but there is also another world ruled by Fae.
 Fae are at the top of the hierarchy/food chain with supernaturals in the middle and us poor powerless little humans at the bottom as per usual (LOL).